-Malarkey’s Legacy is our recommended premium asphalt shingle selection.
-These rubberized roof shingles feature high quality, in-house manufactured fiberglass mats.
-By being coated on both sides, these shingles off incredible tensile strength and increased flexibility; this is done by using a new product called Flexor polymer modified asphalt.
-Legacy asphalt shingles passed a simulation of hailstones impacting a roof at 145 kph without sustaining damages.
+Malarkey's legacy is a premium asphalt shingle line.
+These rubberized roofing shingles feature high quality, in-house manufactured fiberglass mats.
+By being coated on both sides, these shingles have great tensile strength and increased flexibility; this is done by using a patented product called Flexor polymer modified asphalt.
+Legacy asphalt shingles passed a simulation of hailstones impacting a roof at 145 kph without sustaining any damages.
 They have received the highest UL 2218 Class 4 impact resistance rating.

 Malarkey Roofing Products